Hunter Hills: History

-Hunter Hills is part of two Neighborhood Planning Units (NPU's), J and K, which are separated by Holly Rd.
-Even house number belong to NPU J and odd house numbers belong to K.
+Hunter Hills is part of two Neighborhood Planning Units (NPUs), J and K, which are separated by Holly Rd.
+Even house numbers belong to NPU J and odd house numbers belong to K.

-Hunter Hills is adjacent to the esteemed Atlanta University Center Consortium (commonly referred to as the AUC Consortium).
-The consortium includes: Clark Atlanta University, Morehouse College, Spelman College, and Morehouse School of Medicine.
+Hunter Hills is adjacent to the esteemed Atlanta University Center Consortium (commonly referred to as the AUC Consortium), which includes Clark Atlanta University, Morehouse College, Spelman College, and Morehouse School of Medicine.

 Proposed development

 Hunter Hills falls on the western edge of the proposed Beltline and is minutes from the City of Atlanta's planned Westside Park.
-Hunter Hills is also served by local transit MARTA.
+Hunter Hills is also served by the city's public transit service MARTA.
 It shares the West Lake Marta Station with West Lake and Dixie Hills communities, and MARTA bus line 51 runs north to south from Joseph Boone to Martin Luther King streets.

 Hunter Hills is north of the proposed Martin Luther King Corridor Redevelopment, which will dramatically increase home ownership and bring in local businesses.
 Hunter Hills is also one of many westside neighborhoods affected by the nation's foreclosure crisis.
 However, real estate investors expect the proposed development plans to spur the neighborhood's revitalization.

 Notable residents

-Hunter Hills has also been the past home of several black community icons: Ann Nixon Cooper, Tuskegee Airman John Loyd Atkinson Sr., C. T. Alexander, Charles Harper and founder of the Atlanta Daily World newspaper C. A. Scott.
+Hunter Hills has also been the past home of several black community icons: Ann Nixon Cooper, Tuskegee Airman John Loyd Atkinson Sr., C. T. Alexander, Charles Harper, and founder of the Atlanta Daily World newspaper C. A. Scott.